The Violin Retreat Diaries - Day One: Back to basics

 Christian Ferras: Chausson Poème (Georges Sébastian, Orchestre National de Belgique, 1953)

 You can find all of these recordings in the following Spotify playlist: https://open.spotify.com/playlist/3rlP9hc0QcA4JlGURomwNk?si=2Kn37QrTRtWQLfOWKPBHZw

-Thanks for reading, join me in two weeks time for Day Two.
+Thanks for reading, join me next time for Day Two.